Crypto Tax Evasion Canada: What are the Risks?

 Wondering what happens if you don't pay taxes on crypto in Canada?
 The short answer is you’ll end up with a hefty fine or worse.
 Even though the cryptocurrency market is still in its infancy, the CRA has accepted that Bitcoin and many of the alt-coins are here to stay.
 As a result, the CRA treats tokens and NFTs the same as stocks and, as a result, expects you to pay Capital Gains Tax or Income Tax on your investments.

 Failing to pay your crypto taxes will most likely lead to the tax agency requiring you to pay what you owe, along with a nasty slab of interest on top and a filing penalty.
 Essentially you could end up losing all your gains… and then some.
+For insights into specific strategies read our guide on paying less crypto tax in Canada.

 The way the CRA will tax your crypto depends on how they categorize your crypto holdings.